Get insider access

 Sony MDR-7506

-The Audio-Technica ATH-M50x are better headphones for neutral sound than the Sony MDR-7506.
-The Audio-Technica will be more comfortable to wear during long listening sessions and they feel better-built.
-Their sound is very good and more accurate than the Sony, especially in the treble.
-Apart from that, the headphones are fairly similar, but you might be able to find the Sony at a cheaper price point, so they might offer better value.
+The Audio-Technica will be more comfortable to wear during long listening sessions and they feel better-built than the Sony MDR-7506.
+Both are tuned for monitoring and recording audio.
+The headphones are fairly similar, but you might be able to find the Sony at a cheaper price point, so they might offer better value, even though the Audio-Technica include swappable cables for longevity.

 Beyerdynamic DT 770 PRO